7 Best Hospital Bed Mattresses

 Warranty

-Most hospital beds come with a warranty of between one to two years.
-This may be an important factor to consider, since hospital beds are a big investment.
+Most hospital beds come with a warranty of one to two years.
+This may be an important factor to consider since hospital beds are a big investment.
 While there is no reason to expect any of these highly-rated hospital beds to falter, a longer warranty can give you peace of mind if anything were to occur.

 Mattress Stage for Pressure Ulcers

-#7 Drive Medical Ortho-Coil Super Firm Support Innerspring Mattress
+#7 Ortho-Coil Super Firm Support Innerspring Mattress

 The bed also has a strong safety profile: it is fire-resistant and comes with a fluid-proof vinyl cover, making it ideal for patients who may be prone to accidents.
 It also has a one-year warranty on manufacturer defects.
 The Ortho-Coil Mattress will fit any standard-size hospital bed.